New to World Cup Betting? Here's How to Get Started in 2026

 Odds Subject to Change

 Spain +400 - The betting favourite.
-Ranked number one in the world, riding a young and absurdly talented squad led by Lamine Yamal, who at 18 already has a European Championship on his resume.
-Spain won the 2010 World Cup and flopped at the last three tournaments, so the pressure is on to deliver.
-They're in Group H with Saudi Arabia, Cape Verde, and Denmark/Czech Republic/Ireland/North Macedonia (pending playoff).
+Currently top of the FIFA rankings with a young squad.
+Spain won the 2010 World Cup but were eliminated in the round of 16 at each of the last three tournaments, so the pressure is on to deliver.
+They're in Group H with Saudi Arabia, Cape Verde, and one of Denmark/Czech Republic/Ireland/North Macedonia (pending playoff).

-England +600 - Perpetually "next year is our year" but genuinely dangerous under Thomas Tuchel.
+England +600 - Often described as one of the dangerous sides under Thomas Tuchel.
 They're in Group L with Ghana and two more opponents to be confirmed.
 England reached the semi-finals in 2018, the quarter-finals in 2022, and the final of the last two Euros.
-Whether they can actually win a knockout tournament is the question that haunts English football.
+Whether they can win a knockout tournament is the question that has haunted English football for decades.

-France +700 - Kylian Mbappe.
-That's the argument.
-Runners-up in 2022 and winners in 2018, France always show up at World Cups.
-The depth of their squad is staggering.
-They're the kind of team that can lose their best midfielder to injury and replace him with someone who would start for almost any other nation on earth.
+France +700 - Runners-up in 2022 and winners in 2018.
+France have been to the latter rounds of every recent World Cup.
+The depth of their squad is significant - the kind of side that can lose a key midfielder to injury and replace him with someone who'd start for almost any other nation.

-Brazil +800 - Five-time winners trading on name recognition more than recent form.
-Their qualifying campaign hasn't been convincing and there are real questions about this squad compared to the Brazils of old.
+Brazil +800 - Five-time winners.
+Their qualifying campaign hasn't been the most convincing and there are real questions about this squad compared to past Brazil sides.
 But it's Brazil.
-You never count them out, and the attacking talent is always there.
+The attacking talent is always there.

 Accumulator / Parlay - Combine multiple bets into one.
 All selections need to win for the bet to pay out.
-A four-match acca picking the result of four different group stage games can turn a small stake into a serious payout because the odds multiply together.
+A four-match acca picking the result of four different group stage games can turn a small stake into a much bigger return because the odds multiply together.
 The risk is that one wrong pick kills the entire bet.
-They're high risk, high reward, and extremely popular during the World Cup when you've got multiple games in a single day.
+They are high risk, high reward, and extremely popular during the World Cup when there are multiple games in a single day.

-Asian Handicap - This is more advanced, but worth understanding.
+Asian Handicap - More advanced, but worth understanding.
 The bookmaker gives one team a hypothetical head start (or deficit) to level the playing field.
-So if Brazil are -1.5 against a weaker team, Brazil need to win by two or more goals for your bet to win.
-If you back the underdog at +1.5, they can lose by a single goal and your bet still pays out.
+So if Brazil are -1.5 against a weaker team, Brazil need to win by two or more goals for the bet to win.
+If you back the underdog at +1.5, they can lose by a single goal and the bet still pays out.
 Asian handicaps eliminate the draw, which means you're always betting on one of two outcomes.
-It's a popular market for experienced football bettors and it often offers better value than the standard 1X2.

 How to Actually Place a Bet

-I'm going to walk through this step by step because this is the part nobody ever explains and it stops a lot of first-time bettors before they even start.
+This is the part nobody ever explains, and it stops a lot of first-time bettors before they even start.

-Once you've created your Bet365 account and deposited funds, head to the Football (or Soccer, depending on your region) section.
-During the World Cup, it'll be the most prominent thing on the site - you won't have to dig for it.
+Once your Bet365 account is open and funded, head to the Football (or Soccer, depending on region) section.
+During the World Cup, it'll be the most prominent thing on the site - no need to dig for it.

-If you want to build an accumulator, just keep clicking on selections from different matches.
-They'll stack up in your bet slip and the odds will multiply automatically.
-The potential payout updates in real time as you add legs.
+To build an accumulator, just keep clicking on selections from different matches.
+They'll stack up in the bet slip and the odds will multiply automatically.
+The potential payout updates in real time as legs are added.

 For in-play betting - which is where a lot of the World Cup action happens - just click into a live match.
 The odds update constantly based on what's happening on the pitch.
-You can bet on the next goal, the final score, the number of corners, even things like the next throw-in.
-It's fast and it's addictive, so set your limits before you dive in.
+Bets can be placed on the next goal, the final score, the number of corners, even things like the next throw-in.
+It's fast and it's high-engagement, so set limits before diving in.

 The Groups at a Glance

 Group D - USA, Colombia, New Zealand, UEFA Playoff - The USA play all three matches on home soil (SoFi Stadium and Seattle).
-Colombia are a serious team - Jhon Arias, Luis Diaz, that midfield - and will make this a genuine contest.
+Colombia are a serious team and will make this a genuine contest.
 This group is worth watching because of the home crowd factor and its potential to produce upsets.

-Group F - Brazil, Germany, Serbia, Intercontinental Playoff - This is the group of death.
+Group F - Brazil, Germany, Serbia, Intercontinental Playoff - The group of death.
 Two former winners in the same group is brutal.
 One of Brazil or Germany could genuinely be eliminated before the knockout rounds, which would be a seismic result.

-Group L - England, Ghana, two TBD - England should progress but they have a nasty habit of making things harder than they need to be.
+Group L - England, Ghana, two TBD - England should progress but they have a habit of making things harder than they need to be.
 Ghana will be physical and direct.
-The unknowns from the remaining playoff spots add an element of uncertainty that could affect group betting markets.
+The unknowns from the remaining playoff spots add an element of uncertainty.

-Group H - Spain, Saudi Arabia, Cape Verde, UEFA Playoff - Spain should cruise, but remember Saudi Arabia beat Argentina in the 2022 group stage.
-Never assume anything at a World Cup.
+Group H - Spain, Saudi Arabia, Cape Verde, UEFA Playoff - Spain should advance, but Saudi Arabia beat Argentina in the 2022 group stage.
+Anything is possible at a World Cup.

 Tips for First-Time World Cup Bettors

-Set a budget for the tournament and do not go over it.
+Set a budget for the tournament and stick to it.
 Thirty-nine days of football is a long time.
-If you blow your bankroll in the group stage, you'll be watching the knockout rounds with nothing on the line, and that's when the really meaningful matches happen.
+Spending a bankroll in the group stage means watching the knockout rounds with nothing on the line, and that's when the most meaningful matches happen.
 Pace yourself.

-Group stage draws are your friend.
+Group stage draws are statistically common.
 Around 30% of World Cup group matches end in a draw.
-The odds on draws are typically in the +200 to +350 range (roughly 3.00 to 4.50 in decimal), which means they offer consistent value.
-Two evenly matched sides grinding out a 1-1 in their first group game is one of the most common results in World Cup history.
+The odds on draws are typically in the +200 to +350 range (roughly 3.00 to 4.50 in decimal).
+Two evenly matched sides grinding out a 1-1 in their first group game is one of the more frequent results in World Cup history.

-Don't bet on every match.
+You don't need to bet on every match.
 There are 104 games.
-You don't need to have action on all of them.
-Pick the matches you've actually thought about, where you have a genuine opinion.
-Some of the early group stage games between smaller nations won't have much data to work with - it's fine to skip those and focus on the matches you know something about.
+Pick the matches you've actually thought about, where you have a genuine read.
+Some early group stage games between smaller nations have very limited public data to work with - it's fine to skip those.

-Watch for in-play opportunities.
-A goalless first half at a World Cup doesn't mean the game will stay goalless.
+In-play betting can be useful when you've actually been watching.
+A goalless first half doesn't always mean the game stays goalless.
 Teams often come out more aggressively after halftime, especially in group games where they need a result.
-The in-play odds at halftime can offer real value if you've been watching the match and noticed which team has been creating the better chances.
+The in-play odds at halftime can be informative if you've been watching the match closely.

 Why Bet365 for the World Cup

-I've used a lot of different bookmakers and sportsbooks over the years, and Bet365 consistently comes out on top for major football tournaments.
-The depth of their World Cup markets is unmatched - you're not just getting match results and goalscorers, you're getting corner counts, booking points, half-time results, exact score, team props, player props, and tournament specials.
-They cover everything.
+Bet365 is a solid choice for major football tournaments for a few reasons.
+The depth of their World Cup markets is comprehensive - match results and goalscorers, plus corner counts, booking points, half-time results, exact score, team props, player props, and tournament specials.

 For a global event like the World Cup, it also helps that Bet365 operates internationally.
-Wherever you are, chances are they've got a product available for your market.
+Wherever you are, there's a reasonable chance they offer a product for your market.
 Check the Bet365 website for current promotions and welcome offers specific to your region.

 The Short Version

 The 2026 World Cup runs June 11 to July 19 across the USA, Canada and Mexico.
 Forty-eight teams, 104 matches, first expanded World Cup in history.
-Spain are the favourite, England, France, Brazil and Argentina are right behind them.
+Spain are the favourite, with England, France, Brazil and Argentina right behind them.
 The format is 12 groups of four with 32 teams advancing to the knockout rounds.
 Stick to match result, over/under, and BTTS bets until you're comfortable.
 Set a budget.
 Don't chase losses across a 39-day tournament.
-And open a Bet365 account so you're ready when the first whistle blows in Mexico City on June 11.
+And open a Bet365 account ahead of time so it's ready when the first whistle blows in Mexico City on June 11.

 Bet365.
 T&Cs apply.
 New customer offers may vary by region.
 Bet responsibly.
 18+/21+ (age requirement varies by jurisdiction).